heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

     }
     ```

-_receipt JSON format_
+_Receipt JSON Format_

-This must be a string inside the `receipt` variable in the language examples above as provided by Google.
+The Google provided receipt, passed as a string inside the `receipt` variable in the language examples above.

 ```json
 {